Gustave Caillebotte: Development

-Around 1874, Caillebotte had met and befriended several artists working outside the Académie des Beaux-Arts, including Edgar Degas and Giuseppe de Nittis, and attended (but did not participate in) the first Impressionist exhibition of 1874.
+Around 1874, Caillebotte had met and befriended several artists working outside the Académie des Beaux-Arts, including Edgar Degas and Giuseppe de Nittis, and attended (but did not participate in) the First Impressionist Exhibition of 1874.
 The "Impressionists" – also called the "Independents", "Intransigents", and "Intentionalists" – had broken away from the academic painters showing in the annual Salons.

-Caillebotte made his debut in the second Impressionist exhibition in 1876, showing eight paintings, including Les raboteurs de parquet (The Floor Scrapers) (1875), his earliest masterpiece.
-Its subject matter, the depiction of labourers preparing a wooden floor (thought to have been that of the artist's own studio) was considered "vulgar" by some critics and this is the probable reason for its rejection by the Salon of 1875.
-At the time, the art establishment deemed only rustic peasants or farmers acceptable subjects from the working class.
-The painting is now at the Musée d'Orsay in Paris.
-A second version, in a more realistic style resembling that of Degas, also was exhibited, demonstrating Caillebotte's range of technique and his adept restatement of the same subject matter.
+Caillebotte made his debut in the second Impressionist exhibition in 1876, showing eight paintings, including Les raboteurs de parquet (The Floor Scrapers, 1875), his earliest masterpiece.
+Its subject matter, the depiction of labourers preparing a wooden floor (thought to have been that of the artist's own studio) was considered "vulgar" by some critics, which is probably why the Salon of 1875 rejected it.
+At the time, the art establishment deemed only rustic peasants or farmers acceptable subjects to be portrayed from the working class.
+By the third Impressionist exhibition in 1877, he had assumed the leadership role for the events by securing rental space, selecting artists and works and hanging works.
+However, managing the wants and expectations of other aspiring artists was not without cost and his involvement eventually declined.
+In the end, he presented works in five of the eight impressionist exhibitions.